 Phase 1: Foundational and Consensus Statements.
 In the first phase (November 2012–August 2013), an Expert Panel was convened to examine the needs, opportunities, and barriers that exist to development of education in public health as part of community colleges.
 The Panel created a set of Foundational and Consensus Statements that are included in the Community Colleges and Public Health Final Report.

 Phase 2: Developing Prototype Curricula.
 Phase 2 of the project (September 2013–September 2014) was recommended by the Expert Panel.
-While the first phase examined roles community colleges could play in public health education, the second phase examines the roles community colleges should play.
+While the first phase examined roles community colleges could play in public health education, the second phase examined the roles community colleges should play.
 To that end, Phase 2 included developing prototype curricula for community college programs that can fulfill workforce needs and provide career ladders for graduates.
 These prototypes were vetted by the community college and public health communities.
 Click here for a full description of Phase 2 of the project.